 When someone dies, informing the official organisations such as local government agencies and departments can be a repetitive and difficult process.

-'Tell us once' is a service that lets you report a death to most government organisations in one go unfortunately this service is not available in the Liverpool area.
-However, please ask at your local register office if this service is available.
+'Tell Us Once' is a service that lets you report a death to most government organisations in one go.
+A registrar will explain the Tell Us Once service when you register the death.

+They will either:

+- complete the Tell Us Once service with you - give you a unique reference number so you can use the service yourself online or by phone